 Let’s face it, waste stream management can be an afterthought for food manufacturers.
-True, it may not exactly be the most glamorous space, but it can be cutting-edge, and it is imperative to the future of our planet.
+True, it may not exactly be the most glamorous space, but landfill avoidance can be cutting-edge, cost reducing and environmentally friendly.
 In that respect, it might be the most glamorous of all jobs.
-But still, changing the ideology around sustainable food practices can prove to be a slow transition.
+But still, changing the ideology around sustainable food systems can prove to be a slow transition.

 Green Field Solutions’ Commercial Manager, Tim Umbarger, shares about prioritizing food waste management systems and recycling.
 Here’s four ways he says companies can rethink and prioritize waste stream management: